Germany–United Kingdom relations: Cold War

 With the United States taking the lead, Britain with its Royal Air Force played a major supporting role in providing food and coal to Berlin in the Berlin airlift of 1948–1949.
 The airlift broke the Soviet blockade which was designed to force the Western Allies out of the city.

 In 1955, West Germany joined NATO, while East Germany joined the Warsaw Pact.
 Britain at this point did not officially recognise East Germany.
 However the left wing of the Labour Party, breaking with the anti-communism of the postwar years, called for its recognition.
 This call heightened tensions between the British Labour Party and the German Social Democratic Party (SPD).

 After 1955, Britain decided to rely on relatively inexpensive nuclear weapons as a deterrent against the Soviet Union, and a way to reduce its very expensive troop commitments in West Germany.
 London gained support from Washington and went ahead with the reductions while insisting it was maintaining its commitment to the defence of Western Europe.

 Britain made two applications for membership in the Common Market (European Community).
 It failed in the face of the French veto in 1961, but its reapplication in 1967 was eventually successful, with negotiations being concluded in 1972.
 The diplomatic support of West Germany proved decisive.

 In 1962, Britain secretly assured Poland of its acceptance of the latter's western boundary.
 West Germany had been ambiguous about the matter.
 Britain had long been uneasy with West Germany's insistence on the provisional nature of the boundary.
 On the other hand, it was kept secret so as not to antagonise Britain's key ally in its quest to enter the European Community.

-In 1970, West German government under the Chancellor Willy Brandt, the former mayor of West Berlin, signed a treaty with Poland recognizing and guaranteeing the borders of Poland.
+In 1970, the West German government under Chancellor Willy Brandt, the former mayor of West Berlin, signed a treaty with Poland recognizing and guaranteeing the borders of Poland.